openstack/openstack-ansible-ops/skydive/README.md

                  site.yml
 ```

-Tags are available for every playbook, use the `--list-tags`
+Tags are available for every playbook, use the `--list-tags` switch to see all
-switch to see all available tags.
+available tags.

+> Because configuration for skydive **must** remain in sync it's recommended
+  deployers use tags whenever running isolated playbooks and not wanting to
+  perform a full run.
+This is a limitation due to the way *in memory* facts
+  are set and made available at run-time.
+In order to use `--limit` with
+  these playbooks fact caching must be enabled.

 #### Deploying | The environment within OSA